leonguyen-dev/ms-identity-ciam-native-javascript/typescript/native-auth/react-nextjs-sample/README.md

 - Users sign in with their email as the username.
 - Password-based: Enter email and password to authenticate.
 - Passwordless: Enter email to receive a one-time passcode (OTP) for authentication.
+- **Multi-Factor Authentication (MFA)**: If MFA is required, users select a verification method and complete a second factor challenge.
+- **Just-In-Time (JIT) Authentication Method Registration**: If no authentication method is registered, users can add one during sign-in.
 - Handles authentication errors and displays appropriate messages.

 #### Sign-up